nf0101/NF_EmotionTrackingVR/README.md

 * Make sure that you activated face and hands tracking in VR visor settings

-* Download the unitypackage from this repository and import it in the project you created in previous step and start you experiments!
+* Download the unitypackage from this repository and import it in the project you created in previous step

+* Start you experiments!

 <h1>Installation for standalone apk</h1>